 It is best to start with a gentle cleanser that does not shock the combination skin you have.
 Gentle cleansers will also help maintain the balance before targeting specific areas.

 Combination skin is the most common type of skin out there.
 If your T-Zone (forehead, nose and chin) appear oily but cheeks and jaw appear flaky and dry, then you have classic combination skin.

-Appearance of oily patches around the T-zone
+- Appearance of an oily T-zone

-Flaky, dry patches on the cheeks and jaw
+- Flaky, dry patches on the cheeks and jaw

-Blackheads occur the same time as flakiness
+- Blackheads occur the same time as flakiness

-Enlarged pores around the nose
+- Enlarged pores around the nose

-Localised acne breakouts
+- Localised acne breakouts

 Boniik’s Shopping Tips for Combination Skin, Skin Care

 To prevent overloading the skin with oil, opt for oil-free formulas that you can comfortably use on the entire face.
-We also recommend avoiding soaps which contain synthetic ingredients that dry out the face, and cause breakouts.
+We also recommend avoiding soaps for combination skin which contain synthetic ingredients that dry out the face, and cause breakouts.

 Crucial ingredients to look out for when shopping for combination skin, skin care products:

-At Boniik’s we are determined to have you feeling confident in your own skin!
+At BONIIK we are determined to have you feeling confident in your own skin!
 Unsure about your specific skin type and the skin issues you should treat first?
 Find out your specific skin type before you embark on your journey for healthy, acne-free skin!